 Meng Liu is Assistant Professor at the School of English and International Studies, Beijing Foreign Studies University and Associate at Cambridge Digital Humanities, University of Cambridge.

 Meng earned her PhD from the University of Cambridge, where her research focused on the motivation of Chinese students to learn multiple foreign languages.
 Meng's substantive research interest lies in the psychology of language learning, concerning topics such as motivation, self-concept, multilingualism and interculturality.
 She is also passionate about research methodology, with a particular interest in quantitative and mixed methods research, research synthesis and metascience.
 Besides her PhD, Meng is working towards a master’s degree in Social Science Data Analysis.
-She was Methods Fellow at Cambridge Digital Humanities (2021-2022) and Data Champion at the University of Cambridge (2020-2022).
+She was a Methods Fellow at Cambridge Digital Humanities (2021-2022) and a Data Champion at the University of Cambridge (2021-2022).

-Meng co-founded and co-convenes Open Applied Linguistics, an AILA Research Network dedicated to the promotion of open scholarship in applied linguistics.
+Meng co-founded and co-convenes Open Applied Linguistics (http://openappliedlinguistics.org/), an AILA Research Network dedicated to the promotion of open scholarship in applied linguistics.
 Her work was recognised with an Honourable Mention for the 2022 Faculty of Education Doctoral Student Excellence Award at the University of Cambridge.
 Meng has published in journals such as Language Teaching, System, Journal of Multilingual and Multicultural Development, among other venues.
 She is the Winner of the 2022 Christopher Brumfit Essay Prize by Language Teaching.